abrie/e-quots/README.md

 **A fully electronic, easier-to-use version of [QUOTS](https://ipcobservationtools.site.apic.org/observation-tools-library/)**.

 ## Background
 Infection control is of serious concern to health care facilities.
-The [CDC](https://cdc.gov) and [APIC](http://https://www.apic.org) developed a set of [Infection Prevention Observation Tools](http://ipcobservationtools.site.apic.org) to augment best practices.
+The [CDC](https://cdc.gov) and [APIC](http://https://www.apic.org) developed a set of [Infection Prevention Observation Tools](https://www.cdc.gov/infectioncontrol/tools/quots.html) to augment best practices.
 Known as QUOTS (Quick Observation Tools).
-The worksheets are available on the [APIC website](https://ipcobservationtools.site.apic.org/observation-tools-library/).
+The worksheets are available through the [CDC](https://www.cdc.gov/infectioncontrol/tools/quots.html) or [APIC](https://ipcobservationtools.site.apic.org/observation-tools-library/).

 ## Motivation
 The worksheets are PDF documents.
 They must be printed, completed, and archived by hand.
-Paperless would be better.
+This project provides a paperless alternative.

 ## Implementation
 E-QUOTS is a web app; an electronic version of QUOTS with automatic tabulation and export features.
 It requires no proprietary software or downloads.
 Here is a screen shot: